igordejanovic/igordejanovic.github.io/_posts/2016-11-08-my-spacemacs-odyssey.md

 First impression are default settings which are most of the time just what I want.
 Configuration is done in `.spacemacs` file which is well organized and commented.
-Much of the functionality is accessible using key combination starting with space bar (hence the name of the distribution) following by a letter which is easy to remember most of the time (`SPC b` - for buffer actions, `SPC f` - for file actions, `SPC p` - for project actions etc.).
+Much of the functionality is accessible using key combination starting with space bar (hence the name of the distribution) followed by a letter which is easy to remember most of the time (`SPC b` - for buffer actions, `SPC f` - for file actions, `SPC p` - for project actions etc.).
 If you don't know the right key that proceeds a helpful popup is displayed with the keys that